 “Science, mirth, and mystery also found a clever exponent in Professor Leyman Robarto (of Bedford), a wonder-worker who has performed before the Queen and Royal family.”

 A few minutes later, James Horrell looked round to see if he could see Fred going round the top of the cemetery.
 At first, he did not see him, but on looking at a seat 50 yards away, he saw Fred leaning on his left side wearing his hat.
-James Horrell carried on with his work for a few minutes when he looked for him again, he could not see him He knew he could not have gone far, and he made his way towards the seat on which he had seen him earlier.
+James Horrell carried on with his work for a few minutes and when he looked for him again, he could not see him.
+He knew Fred could not have gone far, and he made his way towards the seat on which he had seen him earlier.
 He found him lying as though he had slipped, the tail of his coat being on the seat.
 He lay on his right side supported by his arm and was gurgling at the throat.
-On the seat by the side of Fred were two bottles.
-One bottle thought to be of rum and the other containing some white substance.
+On the seat by his side were two bottles, one bottle thought to be of rum and the other containing some white substance.

 James Horrell called his brother, who was at work some distance off, and together they laid Fred on his back and placed a coat under his head.
 He did not move and his eyes were in a fixed stare.
 He ran down to Mr. Dann the Cemetery Registrar and Superintendent to send for the doctor.

-He was not dead when the doctor arrived, and on the instructions of the doctor, they carried him to the Chapel.
+Fred was still alive when the doctor arrived, and on the instructions of the doctor, they carried him to the Chapel.
 They laid him down on to the floor of the entrance to the Chapel.
 The doctor made another examination and pronounced him dead.

-An Inquest held at Bedford Corn Exchange the following Monday morning confirmed inside one of the bottles found at the side of the deceased was that of cyanide of potassium.
-Found in his pocket, several pawn tickets for watches and jewellery, and several letters relating to business and a County Court summons for a large amount of money besides documents showing he was in arrears with his payments at two loan offices.
+An Inquest held at Bedford Corn Exchange the following Monday morning confirmed that cyanide of potassium was inside one of the bottles found at the side of the deceased.
+Found in his pockets were several pawn tickets for watches and jewellery, and several letters relating to business and a County Court summons for a large amount of money besides documents showing he was in arrears with his payments at two loan offices.

 Verdict: Fred Leyman killed himself while the balance of his mind was disturbed.

 After his death, Charlotte moved to London to live with her son Frederick.
-Sadly, in 1899, she died aged 53 years.
+Sadly, she died aged 53 years, in 1899, .

-The grave has recently been given a wooden marker with a plaque.
+The grave has been given a wooden marker with a plaque